 Examples of fixed costs are:

-Interest expense – Interest rate on a loan that needs to be paid on a periodic basis for a loan
+Interest expense – Interest rate on a loan that needs to be paid on a periodic basis

 Insurance – Premiums paid under an insurance contract